carasaj/bank_churn_model/README.md

 ### Comparing Each Variable to Attrition

-The idea behind looking at a single variable from the many was to help us determine if there are variables that are clearly usesless

-provide little to no utlility.
-Going through all the columns individually along with attrition/Status of the cusrtomer provided excelent data.
+Each potential feature was run against the target in a 1:1 model to determine their correlation.
+This novel technique was used to try and discern which features would piositively impact the model's predictions.

-Train_test_split was used along with SVC, LogisticRegression and RandomForestClassifier models were used to find hte best accuracy, precision,

-recall and f1 scores results.
+Train_test_split was used along with SVC, LogisticRegression and RandomForestClassifier models were used to find the best accuracy, precision, recall and f1 scores results.
 The one variable that outshined all others was Total_Revolving_Balance with the highest overall combination of results.

-As seen in the final code, this variable is in use and the least useful variables have been dropped to help improve our final results.
+While most variables were conserved as features in one way or another, this step proved useful for our initial analysis of the raw data.

 ### Education

-The education category 'Graduate' is vague/ambiguous.
-It's hard to tell what they mean by 'graduate'.
+The education category 'Graduate' is ambiguous.
+It's hard to tell what they mean by 'graduate' in the context of the other education categories.

-The existence of a 'college' column suggests that graduate could mean beyond college.
+The existence of a 'college' column suggests that a 'graduate' is beyond college.
-Alternatively, college could mean you attended college but did not graduate, and 'graduate' represents standard undergrads.
+Alternatively, 'college' could mean they attended college but did not graduate, and 'graduate' actually represents standard undergrads.

 Its possibly a mix of multiple categories not included, i.e. trade schools, associate degrees, dropouts, or specializations.
 Unfortunately, its the bulk of our data, and dropping it will hurt our sample size.
 It was decided that the data would be kept, classifying 'graduates' between 'college' and 'post-graduate'.